Top 10 Helen Reddy Songs

 Photo: Francesco Scavullo, Public domain, via Wikimedia Commons

 Our Top 10 Helen Reddy songs list looks back at the career of one of pop culture’s most gifted song interpreters and female vocalists.
 Most of Helen Reddy’s recordings were brilliant cover versions of songs written by others.
-However, her biggest hit “I Am Woman,” was self penned.
+However, her biggest hit, “I Am Woman,” was self-penned.
 It was a song that helped fuel her career and turned heads instantly.
 Helen Reddy would become one of the most successful and loved female vocalists of all time.
-She had tremendous success between the years 1972 and 1975.
-During that peak period, she earned three number one singles on the Billboard Hot 100.
+She had tremendous success between 1972 and 1975.
+During that peak period, she earned three number-one singles on the Billboard Hot 100.
 She also had six Top 10 Hits on the Billboard Hot 100.
-While her success was clearly defined on a mass cultural level by her Top 10 hits, she was mostly known as an Adult Contemporary artist.
-A fact proven by her success on the Billboard Adult Contemporary charts where she celebrated eight number one singles.
+While her success was clearly defined on a mass cultural level by her Top 10 hits, she was primarily known as an Adult Contemporary artist.
+A fact proven by her success on the Billboard Adult Contemporary charts, where she celebrated eight number one singles.

-Helen Reddy released her first album in 1971 entitled Helen Reddy.
-That album was followed up by her platinum selling career breaking album I Am Woman in 1972.
-From that point on Helen Reddy would release sixteen more studio albums and thirty one singles.
+Helen Reddy released her first album in 1971, entitled Helen Reddy.
+Her platinum-selling album, career-breaking I Am Woman, followed in 1972.
+From that point on, Helen Reddy would release sixteen more studio albums and thirty-one singles.
 She would constantly sell out concerts wherever she performed.
-Sadly, Helen Reddy passed away in September of 2020.
+Sadly, Helen Reddy passed away in September 2020.

 # 10 -The Last Blues Song

-We open up this loving tribute to our favorite Helen Reddy songs with this little known gem entitled “The Last Blues Song.”
-Of course, any Helen Reddy fans knows this one as it was the closing song on her legendary I Am Woman album.
-Nonetheless, the song was never released as a single so its one of those deep album tracks that the general public who never brought the album are unaware of.
+We open this loving tribute to our favorite Helen Reddy songs with this little-known gem, “The Last Blues Song.”
+Of course, any Helen Reddy fans know this one as it was the closing song on her legendary I Am Woman album.
+Nonetheless, the song was never released as a single, so it’s one of those deep album tracks that the general public who never bought the album is unaware of.
 This is Helen Reddy as loose as she could be.
 She is having fun on this one.
 It’s a throwback song to the 20s with a New Orleans Dixieland feel.
-Lyrically it was a perfect song to close the album with.
+Lyrically, it was a perfect song to close the album with.
 Just listen to her sing that chorus with such cabaret soul.

 # 9 – Keep On Singing

-Continuing with our top 10 Helen Reddy songs list we turn to one of her great sing along songs.
-The early 1970s was a time when pop songs were filled with mini stories often dramatically over the top or at least filled with plenty of sentiment.
-Helen Reddy’s “Keep On Singing,” was released in 1973.
-The song was issued as the lead single from her 1974 album entitled Love Song For Jeffery.
-The song was a top twenty hit for Helen Reddy as it peaked at number 15 on the Billboard Hot 100.
+Continuing with our top 10 Helen Reddy songs list, we turn to one of her great sing-along songs.
+The early 1970s were a time when pop songs were filled with mini-stories, often dramatically over-the-top or at least full of plenty of sentiment.
+Helen Reddy’s “Keep On Singing” was released in 1973.
+The song was issued as the lead single from her 1974 album entitled Love Song For Jeffrey.
+The song was a top twenty hit for Helen Reddy, peaking at number 15 on the Billboard Hot 100.
 It also hit number one on the Billboard Adult Contemporary Chart.
 Interestingly, the b side of the single “Keep On Singing,” was a great cover of Billy Joel’s song “Your My Home,” which appeared on his Piano Man album.
 It stands as one of Billy Joel’s most underrated songs.
 Helen Reddy knew very well how to pick great songs to cover.
 She made a career of it.

 # 8 – Ain’t No Way to Treat a Lady